LxcidH/NaServer/Readme.md

 Go to a directory containing HTML/CSS/JS files and run:
 `NaServer`
-This defaults to "localhost:8080" although this can be change in the src/main.asm file.
+This defaults to "localhost:8080" although this can be changed in the src/main.asm file.